-Once the project priority is determined, the scope of system safety modeling is determined using Table 2.2.
+2.4.2 Once the project priority is determined, the scope of system safety modeling is determined using Table 2.2.

-2.4.2 Projects identified as "Priority I" ranking from Tables 2.1 are generally the most visible and complex of NASA's product lines.
+2.4.3 Projects identified as "Priority I" ranking from Tables 2.1 are generally the most visible and complex of NASA's product lines.
 Because of this, the system safety technical processes for Priority I projects must include probabilistic risk assessment as specified in NPR 8705.5, Probabilistic Risk Assessment (PRA) Procedures for NASA Programs and Projects.
 For Priority II or III projects, Table 2.2 provides latitude to adjust the scope of system safety modeling.
 This graded approach to the application of system safety modeling also operates on another dimension.
 That is, the level of rigor and detail associated with system safety modeling activities must be commensurate with the availability of design and operational information .
-The two-dimensional nature of the graded approach is intended to ensure that allocation of resources to system safety technical activities considers the visibility and complexity of the project and to ensure that the level of rigor associated with system safety models follows the level of maturity of the system design.
+The two-dimensional nature of the graded approach is intended to ensure that allocation of resources to system safety technical activities considers the visibility and complexity of the project and to ensure that the level of rigor associated with system safety of the project and to ensure that the level of rigor associated with system safety of the project and to ensure that the level of rigor associated with system safety models follows the level of maturity of the system design.

-16 For example, during the formulation phase, an order-of-magnitude or bounding assessment may be performed.
+For example, during the formulation phase, an order-of-magnitude or bounding assessment may be performed.
 In this type of assessment, the probability and/or the magnitude of consequence is approximated or bounded instead of deriving a best-estimate.
 These assessments are useful for screening purposes and initial risk tradeoff studies.